The mysterious Ferrand caves

 Elie de Betoulaud, the castle's owner, created them in the 17th century (1631-1709).

 Elie was a lawyer in Bordeaux and also a poet: he nicknamed himself Damon…

-He kept here the familial castle of Ferrand where he lived when he was not in Paris or Bordeaux.
+He lived in the familial castle of Ferrand when he was not in Paris or Bordeaux.
 One day, he decided to create something special, here… caves, for instance!

-At that time, people red lots of books full of bucolic stuffs, like L’Astrée (wrote by Honoré d’Urfé in his castle of La Bastie, do you remember?) and they were fond of artificial grotto.
-Hey, Elie had a nice idea!
+At that time, people red lots of books full of bucolic stuffs, like L’Astrée (written by Honoré d’Urfé in his castle of La Bastie, do you remember?) and they were fond of artificial grotto.

 He even dedicated a part of the maze to king Louis XIV: besides, in his will, the poet talked about it ″like an eternal monument dedicated to the glory of Louis the Great″!

 Let’s follow Damon for the visit!